jonsnow231/minimal-resources-zim/README.md

 	  [Tag h6]
      	 foreground=#7a3bac

-   If you want to make bold text easier to see, add a scale modifier in the same config file:
+   If you want to make bold and italic text stand out more, you can add a scale or color modifier in the same config file:

 	[Tag strong]
 	weight=PANGO_WEIGHT_BOLD
-	scale=1.07
+	scale=1.05
+	foreground=#ecea80

+	[Tag emphasis]
+	style=PANGO_STYLE_ITALIC
+	foreground=#ecea80

   5) Go to edit >preferences > Uncheck "show controls in window decoration" (I did not have this on when setting it up, so I will have to go through and find the css that affects this.
 I find it unnecessary though as it just decreases the amount of workspace.
 DONE.